didac-crst/pypipe/README.md

 - **Readable & Intuitive:** Chain functions with the `|` operator for a natural, left-to-right data flow.
 - **Reusable Components:** Each function (`PipeStep`) and every complete workflow (`Pipeline`) is a reusable object.
 - **Self-Documenting:** Pipelines automatically generate docstrings from their components, making them easy to inspect with `help()`.
-- **Flexible:** Works with any function, including `lambda`s, and can be used for any data type, from simple numbers to complex pandas DataFrames.
+- **Flexible:** Works with any function, including `lambdas`, and can be used for any data type, from simple numbers to complex pandas DataFrames.
 - **Lightweight:** A single, dependency-free file that you can drop into any project.

 ---

 ## Installation

-This is a single-file library.
-To use it, simply copy the `pypipe.py` file (containing the `PipeStep`, `Pipeline`, and `step` definitions) into your project directory and import from it:
+To use it, simply import the `pypipe` module (containing the `PipeStep`, `Pipeline`, and `step` definitions) into your project:

 ```python
 from pypipe import PipeStep, Pipeline, step